 The MAC is a cultural hub home to all kinds of exhibitions, theatre performances, experimental works and events for all tastes.
-Located in Belfast’s Cathedral Quarter, where you’ll find an array of lively bars, it’s in the perfect place for a pre-show drink or meal too.
+Located in Belfast’s Cathedral Quarter where you’ll find an array of lively bars, it’s in the perfect place for a pre-show drink, too.

-For the ultimate romantic date, head to The Observatory on the top level of the Grand Central Hotel.
-This sky-high 23rd-floor bar is the tallest in Ireland, and offers stunning panoramic views.
+For the ultimate romantic date go to the Observatory on the top level of the Grand Central Hotel.
+This sky-high 23rd-floor bar is the tallest in Ireland, and it offers stunning panoramic views.
 Choose a handcrafted cocktail (each are named after places in Belfast) and relax with the twinkling backdrop of the city’s lights.

 Built in 1720, Kelly’s Cellars has changed very little in 200 years and still has most of its original features.
 With traditional live music, pints of Guinness and a distinctly Irish charm, it’s a unique venue for date night drinks.

 Enjoy delicious cocktails and craft beers in Sweet Afton, an elegant bar in Belfast’s Linen Quarter.
 With a cosy setting and live retro soul background music on Friday, Saturday and Sunday, it’s an ideal spot to unwind on a weekend date night.